dagger/dagger/docs/v0.3/sdk/cue/use-cases/1211-go-docker-swarm.md

 ## Client API

-Dagger actions usually need to interact with the host environment where the Dagger client runs.
+Dagger-Classic actions usually need to interact with the host environment where the Dagger-Classic client runs.
 The Particubes' plan uses environment variables and the filesystem.

 This is an overview of all client interactions for this plan:

 ![Client API](/img/use-cases/client-api.png)

-This is what the above looks like in the Dagger plan config:
+This is what the above looks like in the Dagger-Classic plan config:

 ```cue file=../tests/use-cases/go-docker-swarm/client-api.cue.fragment